ngrq123/same-space/README.md

 The images are also organised in separate `Training Data` and `Test Data` folders.

+The dataset can be accessed on Kaggle: https://www.kaggle.com/datasets/barelydedicated/airbnb-duplicate-image-detection

 ### Feature Engineering

 The target variable (label) is derived from the image filename, where the filename is split and the `city` and `room_id` are retrieved and matched.
 Duplicate images have the same `city` and `room_id`.